gridgrid/grid/README.md

 ## Classes

 **`.grid-cell`:**
-This class is responsble for the look of individual cells.
+This class is responsible for the look of individual cells.

 **`.grid-focus-decorator`:** This decorator class is applied when you click('focus') on a cell